PixxxeL/box2d-js-port-fork/README.md

   * Add `DebugDraw` method of b2World class.
 This method call every frame for draw shapes and joints on canvas element.
 For install it set `SetDebugDraw` where pass 2d-context, width and height of canvas-2d.
-  * Add `QueryPoint` method for hit test point over shape.
-In original port there is no.
+  * Add `QueryPoint` method of b2World class for hit test point over shape.
+    There is no in original port.